tiloc/faiadashu/doc/sdc-capabilities.md

 - questionnaire-optionPrefix: supported
 - valueset-label: supported
 - rendering-xhtml: in addition to regular capabilities may also contain a base64 encoded image of type PNG or JPEG.
-- questionnaire-itemControl: check-box, radio-button
+- questionnaire-itemControl: check-box, radio-button, autocomplete
-- translation: option choices can be translated
+- translation: option choices can be translated using the FHIR translation mechanism
 #### open-choice
 Same as `choice`, no support for open text input yet.